kegbird/agraph/README.md

 # Project Usage

-The project uses SwiftyDropbox libraries, to access, retriev and download files from a dropbox directory.
+The project uses SwiftyDropbox libraries, to access, retrieve and download files from a dropbox directory.

 To add all missing dependencies, run 'pod install' from the project directory.